 The goal is to work collaboratively toward a truly inclusive experience throughout all aspects of campus life.
 Together, we can help each member of the college community understand and appreciate how diversity and inclusion on campus strengthens all of us.

 Canisius is a special place and I am honored to be a part of this important work.
 I would like to thank the students, staff, faculty, administrators, alumni and community members who have laid the foundation for promoting diversity and inclusion at Canisius.

 Fatima Rodriguez Johnson, MS ‘98, ACTLD

 Associate Dean for Diversity and Inclusion

 Ms. Johnson provides leadership, coordination and strategic planning for all campus-wide initiatives to advance diversity, equity and inclusion.
 She has two decades of experience working in higher education and previously served as the associate dean of students for multicultural programs and services at the State University of New York at Geneseo.
-A native of Buffalo, she earned her bachelor of arts in sociology from the State University of New York at Fredonia and her master of science in higher education administration from Canisius College.
+A native of Buffalo, she earned her bachelor of arts in sociology from the State University of New York at Fredonia and her master of science in higher education administration from Canisius University.
 In 2017 she was honored with the INSIGHT into Diversity Giving Back Award.

 Statement on Diversity and Inclusion at Canisius